mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 analysis.method.mean
 ```

 After removing bad data, a new estimate can be computed without considering the specific measurement, allowing direct continuation to the iteration loop.
-In this case, the Gauss-Newton method would take the initial point using voltages obtained with outlier presence, which could significantly impede algorithm convergence.
-To avoid this undesirable outcome, the user should first establish a new initial point and then commence the iteration procedure:
+In this case, the Gauss-Newton method would take the initial point using voltages obtained while the outlier was present, which could significantly impede algorithm convergence.
+To avoid this undesirable outcome, the user should first establish a new initial point and then start the iteration procedure:
 ```@example ACSEWLS
 setInitialPoint!(analysis)
 stateEstimation!(analysis; verbose = 1)